KentStateWeb/rwd/_groups/group9.md

 members: "TBA"
 layout: group
 link:
-description: "The Chop Shop is a high-end, unique hair salon in Kent, Ohio.
-Our stylists bring their clients the freshest styles, and our location is a friendly and fun atmosphere that keeps clients coming back again and again.
+description: "The Chop Shop is a high-end, unique hair salon in Akron, Ohio.
+Our stylists bring their clients the freshest styles, and our location is a high-end, but friendly and fun atmosphere that keeps clients coming back again and again.
 Visit The Ohio Chop Shop today for all of your hair, skin and nail needs!"
 semester: spring-2016
 ---